Updated: June 9, 2023

 Moreover, whenever he tries to talk about money to his friends, asking them to share money and debt management tips, they’d just look at him and request that he ask about something else and change the topic.

-Are the people you spend most time with comfortable talking about money?
-Or do they find it an awkward topic, that easily sets them frowning and saying that it’s a depressing subject?
+Are the people you spend the most time with comfortable talking about money?
+Or do they find it an awkward topic that easily sets them frowning and saying that it’s a depressing subject?

 “It’s hard to earn nowadays.
 I don’t want us to make a mistake and lose our money.”

-Think about the people who has the greatest influence in your life and ask yourself… do they have an attitude of abundance and gratitude?
+Think about the people who have the greatest influence in your life and ask yourself… do they have an attitude of abundance and gratitude?
 Are they emotional about money?
-Fearful to make financial mistakes?
+Fearful of making financial mistakes?